-Noblemen, like the Earl of Leicester, funded the theater-troupes, and they produced their plays before the Queen or at private manors, universities, or the Inns of Court.
+Noblemen, like the Earl of Leicester, funded the theater troupes, and they produced their plays before the Queen or at private manors, universities, or the Inns of Court.
 Naturally, publishers would have had little desire to produce scripts of plays about which the general public was largely ignorant.
-For example, Leicester’s theater-troupe performed plays steadily for nearly 30 years (1559-88)—in London, in the suburbs, in tours to country-estates and universities, even in Europe.
+For example, Leicester’s theater troupe performed plays steadily for nearly 30 years (1559-88)—in London, in the suburbs, in tours to country estates and universities, even in Europe.
 Yet, as Terence Schoone-Jongen writes, “little information about Leicester’s repertory survives.”
 Who wrote all the plays that they were performing for those decades?
 Scholars have not even ventured a guess at the identity of any of their playwrights.
-But as we shall see, new-found records now confirm that North was one of the main dramatists for Leicester’s Men.
+But new-found records now confirm that North did indeed write plays for Leicester’s Men.

 Another confounding factor is that many of those plays that were printed during the Shakespeare era were published anonymously.
 Thus, our knowledge of Elizabethan playwrights often derives not from published title-pages but from the work of literary archaeologists who, through historical research and linguistic analyses, have uncovered their identity and reconstructed their oeuvres.
 Thomas Kyd, author of The Spanish Tragedy (~1588), was mostly unknown to literary scholars for centuries after his death.
 Prior to that, few had ever come across his name or knew the authorship of his plays.
 As described in the classic 1911 Encyclopædia Britannica: